the-events-calendar/the-events-calendar/readme.txt

 * Incorporated new Bulgarian translation files, courtesy of Nedko Ivanov
 * Incorporated new Chinese translation files, courtesy of Massound Huang
 * Incorporated new Indonesian translation files, courtesy of Didik Priyanto
+* Added the ability to override the labels & slugs for Venues/Organizers with the following new filters: tribe_venue_label_singular, tribe_venue_label_plural, tribe_organizer_label_singular, tribe_organizer_label_plural
+* Fixed an issue where the plugin wasn't correctly outputting the class names to body_class() for custom page templates
+* Added promotional blurb to plugin footer

 = 3.6.1 =

 * Fixed some JS/CSS minification issues
 * Fixed an issue where the "Hide From Event Listings" checkbox was not hiding events from Month view
 * Incorporated updated Greek translation files, courtesy of Yannis Troullinos
-* Added the ability to override the labels & slugs for Venues/Organizers
-* Fixed an issue where the plugin wasn't correctly outputting the class names to body_class() for custom page templates
-* Added promotional blurb to plugin footer

 = 3.6 =